Best Sites to Upload Art 2025 [Artist Guide To Posting Art Online]

 So how does Pinterest work?

 Just like on any other platform, you create a free account on Pinterest.
 Then you share ‘pinned’ images with your followers.
-You can take a picture of your artwork and pin it to Pinterest.
+For example, you can take a picture of your artwork and pin it to Pinterest.
 People can like and re-pin the image.

 You can also pin an image from any other website.
 Many platforms have a quick Pin button next to each picture, but you can also add a “Pin It” extension to your browser.
 You can then simply click that Pin button and share pictures from any website, including your own.

 Whenever you pin an image, you’ll automatically share the link to website it’s on.
-That’s a great thing because it allows you to direct people to your website.
+That’s a fantastic thing because it allows you to also direct people to your own website and store.

 Besides, Pinterest lets you create Pinboards for specific topics.
-Let’s say you can make a Pinboard for Surreal Art.
-You can then post surreal works of other artists to that board and mix it with surreal artworks of your own.
+Let’s say you like Surreal Art.
+You can create a Pinboard for it and then post surreal works of other artists to that board — as well as surreal artworks of your own.

 Instagram

 Instagram has been on the rise since 2010 when smartphones started flooding the market.
-There are around 500 million users on Instagram who share about 95 million photos every day.
+Nowadays, there are around 500 million users on Instagram who share about 95 million photos every day.

 Instagram is an entirely picture-based platform (even though people also post text in form of pictures).
-That’s a great thing for artists, because its picture-based nature can help you a lot in promoting your art.
+That’s a great thing for artists, because this visual approach can help you a lot in promoting your art.
 However…

-In recent months, Instagram has come up with many new features that do not necessary suit visual artists.
-Now, there’s Reels, Stories, IG TV, … But like any other social media platform, Instagram wants to promote its latest features, so the algorithm prioritizes accounts that make use of them.
+In recent years, Instagram has come up with many new features that do not necessary suit visual artists.
+Now, there’s Reels, Stories, IG TV, you name it … And like any other social media platform, Instagram wants to promote its latest features, so the algorithm prioritizes accounts that make use of them.

 But here’s the thing: not every artist feels comfortable turning their art into video or speaking to a camera.
-As a result, they are losing the favor of IG’s algorithm.
+As a result, those artists are quickly losing the favor of IG’s algorithm.

 One other thing you need to know when posting art on Instagram: headshots and details get more attention than images showing large sceneries.

-Nevertheless, there are still plenty of artists, art lovers, art magazines and galleries on the platform.
+Nevertheless, there are still plenty of artists, art lovers, art magazine and gallery owners on the platform.
 So if you still want to give Instagram a shot, here’s some further reading for you:

 Facebook

-With around 2 billion users, Facebook is currently the largest social network out there.
-However, while Facebook surely belonged to the best sites to upload art in the past, it has lost quite some steam and some voices proclaim that Facebook’s days of glory are over.
+With around 2 billion users, Facebook is still the largest social network out there.
+However, while Facebook surely belonged to the best sites to upload art in the past, it has lost quite some steam and some voices even proclaim that Facebook’s days of glory are over.

-If you’ve liked a fan page or joined a group, you will notice at some point that you don’t get to see any of their posts anymore!
-That’s because Facebook is restricting their reach.
+If you’ve liked a fan page or joined a group with your favorite art, you will notice at some point that you don’t get to see any of their posts anymore!
+That’s because Facebook is restricting their reach…

 Which social media is best for artists?